Final coronavirus stimulus bill omits several Pelosi wish list items, as vote appears imminent

 But, support for Democrats' climate-change push in the stimulus bill withered Tuesday.
 The former chief of staff to Rep. Alexandria Ocasio-Cortez, Saikat Chakrabarti, wrote on Twitter in response to Pelosi's comments: "I helped write the #GreenNewDeal and I think this is ridiculous.
 The tiny little emissions standard increase doesn’t even do anything meaningful to stave off climate change and gives the @GOP leverage to get rid of real help for working people.
 Solve the problem at hand.
 Hospitals would get significant help as well."

-Fox News' Chad Pergram and Fox Business Network's Hillary Vaughn, as well as The Associated Press, contributed to this report.
+Fox News' Chad Pergram and Jason Donner, and Fox Business Network's Hillary Vaughn, as well as The Associated Press, contributed to this report.